 - Interest rates are bouncing around (but holding).

-- Buying activity is down 50+%
+- Buying activity is also down about 35%

-Changes in lifestyle:
+Changes in Lifestyle (Pre Covid):

 - Families usually have only one to two children due to costs and the ability to choose.

-70% of all NJ homes have no children of school age, and 50% do not have more than one person in them.
+- 70% of all NJ homes have no children of school age, and 50% do not have more than one person in them.
 This factor minimizes the need for larger housing not only in NJ but everywhere.

 - 80% of consumers still perceive homeownership as part of the American Dream.
 It is just what they want to buy (or rent) that has changed.

-- Builders have been thinking larger 4 BR center hall colonials on 1+ acre in the country (based mostly on local building codes).
+- Builders have been thinking of larger 4 BR center hall colonials on 1+ acre in the country (based mostly on local building codes).

 - And, in general, homeowners are sitting with more equity than ever (NJ reports 95+% with positive equity) and are no longer using their homes as an ATM.